bachya/aioguardian/README.md

 * `client.device.factory_reset()`: perform a factory reset of the device
 * `client.device.ping()`: ping the device to determine whether it can be reached
 * `client.device.reboot()`: reboot the device
+* `client.device.upgrade_firmware()`: initiate a firmware upgrade on the device

+Details on how to use each operation can be found in the docstrings for the various methods; similarly, the test fixtures demonstrate the various types of JSON responses you can anticipate.

 # Contributing